 Shape.
 The object 5 drawing had to be an open line.

-In accordance with these criteria, the children could obtain a mark of 0 to 4 on the representational drawings in each series.
+In accordance with these criteria, the children could obtain a mark of 0 to 4 on the representational drawings in each set.
 The coding system's reliability was controlled for by randomly selecting pairs of drawings from each distinction from 25% of the children.
 These drawings were then independently coded by two researchers who did not participate in the data collection.
 Cohen's Kappa coefficient was applied in order to analyze coincidence in the coding of the drawings.
 The interjudge agreement was high (95%, k = .90).

 Results

-In order to determine if and how the presence of a receptive agent of children's drawings had an effect on representational production, the data analysis first compared the number of representational drawings in Series 1 and 2 according to the experimental condition and then in each condition according to the series.
+In order to determine if and how the presence of a receptive agent of children's drawings had an effect on representational production, the data analysis first compared the number of representational drawings in Set 1 and 2 according to the experimental condition and then in each condition according to the series.
 These analyses are shown in the first part of this section.
 The second part presents an analysis of the children's individual graphic performance.
 Nonparametric statistical tests were applied in all the cases given that the Kolmogorov-Smirnov test showed that the contrast distribution did not conform to the norm (z = .192, p = .001).
 The SPSS statistical software package, version 20, was used for the analyses.

-It should be noted that effects in graphic production according to the children's gender (U = 1105, p = .636) and the order of presentation of the objects (U = 1112, p = .271) were not recorded, since these variables will not be discussed hereinafter.
+It should be noted that effects in graphic production according to the children's gender (U = 1105, p = .636) and the order of presentation of the objects (U = 1112, p = .271) were not recorded, therefore these variables will not be discussed hereinafter.
 In order to facilitate the interpretation of the information, percentages were used in the text and in the figures.

 Effects of the Experiential Condition

-The production of representational drawings in Series 1 and 2 of the four experimental conditions can be seen in Figure 2.
-In Series 1, the number of representational drawings was lower than in the CR and No Receiver conditions (from 27% to 43%).
+The production of representational drawings in Set 1 and 2 of the four experimental conditions can be seen in Figure 2.
+In Set 1, the number of representational drawings was lower than in the ER and No Receiver conditions (from 27% to 43%).
 When comparing representational production, the Kruskal-Wallis test did not show a significant effect in the condition variable, χ2(3, N = 58) = 1.16, p = .657.
 Therefore, although the presence of a receptive agent involved emphasizing to the children in a socio-referential context for whom and for what reason they were drawing, it did not impact the children's drawings.

 ---------------------------------------------------------